-Almost twenty years before the death of Josiah, king of Judah, the Lord called out a prophet to deliver His word to the kings and the nation.
-This was the great prophet Jeremiah, who would serve all the remaining kings before Judah was finally overthrown by Nebuchadnezzar, king of Babylon.
-Like the prophet Isaiah before him, Jeremiah would deliver both God’s stern words of warning for Judah to turn back to the Lord as well as far-reaching prophecy to all people about the coming of the kingdom of God.
+Almost twenty years before the death of King Josiah of Judah, the Lord called out a prophet to deliver His word to the kings and to the nation.
+This was the great prophet Jeremiah, who would serve and warn all the remaining kings before Judah was finally overthrown and carried off into exile by Nebuchadnezzar, king of Babylon.
+Like the great prophet Isaiah before him, Jeremiah would deliver both stern words of warning for Judah to turn back to the Lord, as well as far-reaching prophecy, to all people, about the coming of the eternal kingdom of God.

-The book of Jeremiah begins with a description of his call.
+The book of Jeremiah begins with a description of his call by the Lord.

 4 Then the word of the Lord came to me, saying: